qcodespp/qcodespp.github.io/docs/source/offline_plotting.rst

 ``# Voltage Temperature Conductance``

 The default delimiter is any white space.
 If necessary, specify the delimiter under 'Settings for Selected File' to reload the data with the appropriate delimiter.

-It's really hard (impossible) to ensure that all data can be loaded well.
-All 1D and 2D qcodes++ data, as well as any files produced by offline_plotting itself should load correctly.

 Background
 ----------